The Dutch Pretty Things Visit Radio City

 Does anyone have a recording of the Q65 interview on Radio City?
 Or any memories of the occasion?
 Martin Fokkens would love to hear them - and so would we.

-You can find Martin's Q65 web-site at www.Q65.org.
-Many thanks to him for getting in touch and supplying the photographs.
+Many thanks to Martin for getting in touch and supplying the photographs.
 The colour pictures are from an edition of the magazine Muziek Express from August 1966 (courtesy of Bert Bossink).

-And if you want to hear what Q65 sounded like, a compilation album is available to buy via the link below.
+There is more about the band (in Dutch) at q65.org and if you want to hear what Q65 sounded like, a well reviewed ‘best of’ compilation album is available.

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys N-P